Von31/synNsync/README.md

-# synchrony_and_synergy
-Synchrony and Synergy in Couple Dance
+# Synchrony and Synergy in Couple Dance